Royce-rz/Applied-Machine-Learning-SystemsII-23-24/README.md

 # Applied-Machine-Learning-SystemsII-23-24

-To run the code, you first need to download the dataset provided on [Cassava Leaf Disease Classification](https://www.kaggle.com/competitions/cassava-leaf-disease-classification/overview) and put them under the folder "/Dataset"
+To run the code in main.py, you first need to download the dataset provided on [Cassava Leaf Disease Classification](https://www.kaggle.com/competitions/cassava-leaf-disease-classification/overview) and put them under the folder "/Dataset"

 The cassava leaf data is approximately 6G.